Clan MacLeod: Clan septs

 Septs are clans or families who were under the protection of a more powerful clan or family.
 Scottish clans were largely collections of different families who held allegiance to a common chief.
 The following names, according to the Associated Clan MacLeod Societies, are attributed as septs of Clan Macleod (of Dunvegan and Harris); there are also a number of other septs attributed to Clan Macleod of The Lewes.

-In fiction

-The Clan MacLeod is featured prominently in the Highlander franchise, with four major characters - Connor, Duncan, Colin and Quentin MacLeod - all being members.